alan-turing-institute/scivision/README.md

 ## Get involved
 Submit a bug or feature request [here](https://github.com/alan-turing-institute/scivision/issues).

 If you would like a link to a model or datasource to be listed in the catalog, such a contribution would be gratefully received.
-These can be submitted through the [scivision website](https://sci.vision/#/contribute).
+These can be submitted through the [Scivision website](https://sci.vision/#/contribute).
 See the [Contributing Guide](https://scivision.readthedocs.io/en/latest/contributing.html) for more details on how to format your model / data.

 Pull requests for code changes are also welcome.